the-gizmo-dojo/board_meetings/SEP2020/minutes.md

 ### Reports

 - New member, Andreas, has set up his equipment where the 3D printers were.
 He has also put in a new band saw.
+- Forgot to mention, we now have a licensed copy of Lightburn for the lasercutter.
+Mia paid for it, but it's in TGD's name.

 ## New business